amadeus4dev/amadeus-java/README.md

 ## Getting Started

-To send make your first API call you will need to [register for an Amadeus Developer Account](https://developers.amadeus.com/create-account) and set up your first application.
+To make your first API call, you will need to [register](https://developers.amadeus.com/register) for an Amadeus Developer Account and [set up your first application](https://developers.amadeus.com/my-apps).

 ```java
 import com.amadeus.Amadeus;